navarmn/postgresSQL_docker/01_container_with_postgres/README.md

 psql -h localhost -p 6969 -U postgres
 ```

-Or, thinking about scalability, you can bring up the service using the ```docker-compose.yml``` by doing:
+Or, thinking about scalability,b you can bring up the service using the ```docker-compose.yml``` by doing:

 ``` shell
 docker-compose up